image bio

 Folic acid is a vital nutrient for early fetal development and the production of red blood cells.
 Low levels of folic acid may lead to negative effects, so it’s important to know what factors contribute to low folic acid.

 Some products may say folate, methylfolate, or MTHF folate, instead of folic acid.
-The main difference you need to know when comparing MTHF folate vs folic acid, is that folate is the broken down, more usable form of folic acid.
-Folic acid is synthetic and the body has to work harder in order to break it down and use it.
-So when you find yourself picking between the two, you may want to opt for methylfolate.
+The main difference you need to know when comparing MTHF folic acid vs folate, is that folate is the broken down, more usable form of folic acid.
+Folic acid is synthetic and the body has to work harder in order to break it down and use it.2 So when you find yourself picking between the two, you may want to opt for methylfolate.
 As always, speak with your healthcare provider before starting any supplement regimen.

 The body needs folate to make DNA, divide cells, and for the early growth and development of a fetus.
 Research shows that folate supplementation leading up to and during the first 12 weeks of pregnancy is vital for preventing NTDs.
-In fact, The American College of Obstetricians and Gynecologists (ACOG) recommends women who aren’t actively preventing pregnancy or are trying to conceive (TTC) supplement with at least 400 micrograms of folic acid or folate.
-During pregnancy, 600 micrograms should be taken daily.
-Research shows that folate supplementation can also benefit mental health and heart health and may improve sperm parameters.
-Read more about folic acid benefits for men and what happens if you don’t take folic acid during pregnancy?
+In fact, The American College of Obstetricians and Gynecologists (ACOG) recommends women who aren’t actively preventing pregnancy or are trying to conceive (TTC) use at least 400 micrograms of folate or folic acid supplement.3 During pregnancy, 600 micrograms should be taken daily.
+Research shows that folate supplementation can also benefit mental health and heart health and folic acid for men may improve sperm parameters.4,5,6

 Low folic acid levels may result in a folate deficiency, which can lead to serious complications.
 While it’s rare to have a folate deficiency in countries with fortified products, it is possible to have low folate levels.
 Aside from avoiding a healthy and balanced diet, some potential folic acid deficiency causes include:

 There is an important regulatory enzyme needed to break down and absorb folate known as methylenetetrahydrofolate reductase (luckily, we’ve shortened the name to MTHFR).
 As we discussed earlier, the body needs to convert folic acid into methylfolate in order to properly use it.
 MTHFR is what allows this to happen, but only in about 75% of the population.
-The other quarter of the population has a gene mutation that makes it more difficult for the body to metabolize folic acid, which can lead to low folate levels and negative health effects.
-There are lab tests that may be able to provide insight into whether or not you have the gene variant, but in general it’s recommended that anyone with or without the gene variant take the more bioavailable form of folate, MTHF folate.
+The other quarter of the population has a gene mutation that makes it more difficult for the body to metabolize folic acid, which can lead to low folate levels and negative health effects.7 There are lab tests, most commonly a blood test, that may be able to provide insight into whether or not you have the gene variant, but in general it’s recommended that anyone with or without the gene variant take the more bioavailable form of folate, MTHF folate.8

-You read that right, you can actually limit the amount of natural folate you’re consuming by preparing your food a certain way.
-Overcooking and peeling some produce like leafy green vegetables can destroy some of the naturally occurring folate, leading to lower folate retention.
-It’s unlikely that you’ll strip the food of folate entirely, but you get the most bang for your buck when you can consume raw produce instead of cooking it.
+You read that right, you can actually limit the amount of natural folic acid intake by preparing your food a certain way.
+Overcooking and peeling some produce like leafy green vegetables can destroy some of the naturally occurring folate, leading to lower folate intake.9 It’s unlikely that you’ll strip the food of folate entirely, but you get the most bang for your buck when you can consume raw produce instead of cooking it.

-Some digestive disorders can make it more difficult for the body to absorb vital nutrients, including folate.
-Some examples include crohn’s disease, celiac disease, and inflammatory bowel disease (IBS).
+Some digestive disorders can make it more difficult for the body to absorb vital nutrients, including folate.10 Some examples include crohn’s disease, celiac disease, and inflammatory bowel disease (IBS).

 It’s possible that some medications may interfere with the level of folate in the blood.
 Specifically anti-epileptic drugs, including phenytoin, carbamazepine, and valproate.
 Ulcerative colitis drugs can also interfere with folate absorption, such as sulfasalazine.
 Speak with your healthcare provider about any medications you’re taking and how they may impact your folate levels, especially when TTC.